DETAILED ACTION

 the protrusion (protrusion P1) protrudes more toward the second electrode part (second electrode part E2) than the first surface in the first direction (see Drawing 1 below, protrusion P1 protrudes more toward second electrode part E2 than the bottom surface in the first direction D1).

-Before the effective filing date of the claimed invention, it would have been obvious to a person of ordinary skill in the art to have a glass content of the first electrode part is 20% or less as taught by Imada for the coil component as disclosed by Sato et al. to improve adhesion between electrodes and body or plating layers (Paragraph [0088]).
+Before the effective filing date of the claimed invention, it would have been obvious to a person of ordinary skill in the art to have an external electrode disposed on the element body, the first surface includes a first region covered by the external electrode, and a second region that is exposed and not covered by the external electrode as taught by Takezawa et al. for the coil component as disclosed by Sato et al. to reduce thermal stress and prevent the generation of cracks in the body (Abstract, Advantage).

 Regarding Claim 3, Sato et al. shows the first electrode part is a plating conductor (Paragraph [0057]).